open-AIMS/reefguide/docs/prompting-data-spec-reload.md

-# Prompting a data specification reload
+# Data specification reload procedure

 The `ReefGuide` system provides information about parameters available to the frontend through an object called the `data spec`.
 This is updated daily as a cron-job, however, currently, you need to perform a cleanup process of the cached Regional Data to see these changes reflected.